 - Gate your brand or limit other sellers from selling it.

 - Allow you to whitelist/blacklist other sellers from selling your brand.

 - Allow someone other than you, the brand owner, to submit infringement claims against other sellers.

 While Amazon’s Brand Registry comes with a number of huge benefits to elevate your brand on Amazon, it’s not without risks.

-In a recent interview with Amazon suspensions expert Cynthia Stine, she clued us in to a few methods that unethical (‘black hat’) sellers were using the Brand Registry to harm other sellers’ reputations.
+In an interview with Amazon suspensions expert Cynthia Stine, she clued us in to a few methods that unethical (‘black hat’) sellers were using the Brand Registry to harm other sellers’ reputations.

 She reported that black hat sellers have claimed that they have patents and trademarks they don’t own and register brands under said name.